Code-Cantina/SuperHeroDetails/README.md

 * Simple app to display hero details from a public API located at https://superheroapi.com/index.html
 * Was re creating a hoizontal image scroller that adjusts content size as it scrolls, updates data for active cell
 * Search capabilities
+* Used native network calls instead of implementing AlamoFire like I normally would for funzzies.
 * 100% programmatic UI

 ## Screen Shots